xairy/raw-gadget/README.md

 1. Switch to the [dev branch](https://github.com/xairy/raw-gadget/tree/dev).

-    This branch contains fixes for some known issues and prints more debug output.
+    This branch might contain fixes for some known issues.

 2. Enable debug output for Raw Gadget (and Dummy HCD/UDC if you're using it).